FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-Return the id and count of the top `n` bitmaps (by count of bits) in the field.
+Return the id and count of the top `n` rows (by count of bits) in the field.
 The `attrName` and `attrValues` arguments work together to only return rows which have the attribute specified by `attrName` with one of the values specified in `attrValues`.